 - Obtain an acknowledgement from the patient/subject that the practice/facility may reschedule a patient/subject’s appointment for elective care if the patient/subject is exhibiting symptoms of COVID-19, recently traveled abroad or was subject to a known exposure event.

-An eConsent solution should be flexible enough to incorporate the COVID-19 form with the informed consent form, making the review/signature process fluid.
+An eConsent software solution should be flexible enough to incorporate the COVID-19 form with the informed consent form, making the review/signature process fluid.
 Healthcare regulations must be followed rigorously to avoid compliance risks and moving to an eConsent solution can help you keep your documents organized and respond faster and with more confidence in audits and inquiries.

 This pandemic has accelerated the adoption of technology like never before.
 What was a “nice-to-have” became a “must-have” for organizations across all industries to survive working remotely.

-Like many other technologies developed over the years, eConsent was once viewed by most healthcare organizations as a “nice-to-have but we could still get by doing it the old way” mentality.
+Like many other technologies developed over the years, eConsent software was once viewed by most healthcare organizations as a “nice-to-have but we could still get by doing it the old way” mentality.
 Times have changed as a result of COVID-19 and all of a sudden, eConsent and other digital healthcare technologies have moved to one of the top priorities to put in place.